openbmc/webui-vue/docs/themes/customize.md

 # How to customize
 Customization of the application requires knowledge of Sass and CSS.
 It also will require becoming familiar with the Bootstrap and Bootstrap-Vue component libraries.
 This section outlines the global options and variables that can be removed or updated to meet organizational brand guidelines.

+## Environment specific builds
+Any organization can create a build that meets their branding and other customization needs.
+This includes customization of the state store, routing, application navigation, and theming.

+### Configuring environment specific builds
+The complete instructions can be found in the `env` directory in a file called env.md or by viewing the [Configuring environment specific builds page](./env.md)

 ## Bootstrap Sass Options
 The Bootstrap Sass options are global styling toggles.
 The naming convention for these built-in variables is `enabled-*`.